michal-franc/michal-franc.github.io/_posts/series/net-sorting/2018-07-16-net-sorting-part3.md

 - are more performant when `Frames` (HelperMethodFrame) are not used
 - you need to create `Frame` to handle Exceptions or `GC`
 - susceptible to `GC holes`[^gc-hole] and `GC starvation`
-- more error prone due to manual control of `GC` and `Frames`
+- more error-prone due to manual control of `GC` and `Frames`

 ![FCAll QCall - calling CLR](/images/net-sorting/calling-clr.png "Two ways to call CLR.
 QCall and FCall.")
 {: .tofigure }

-Example of `FCall` declaration on managed side.
+Example of `FCall` declaration on the managed side.

 {% highlight csharp %}
 [MethodImplAttribute(MethodImplOptions.InternalCall)]